 Human remains found in Texas may be woman who disappeared in 2014

-Authorities are investigating a set of human remains found in Texas on Wednesday to see if they are from kidnapping victim Christina Morris, who has been missing since 2014.
+Authorities are investigating human remains found in Texas on Wednesday to see if they are from kidnapping victim Christina Morris, who has been missing since 2014.

-The skeletal remains were found by a construction crew in an area were new homes are being built in Anna, located about 45 miles north of Dallas.
+The skeletal remains were found by a construction crew in an area were new homes are being built in Anna, about 45 miles north of Dallas.
+While the Collin County Sheriff's Office said they would not have public comments until a positive identification is made by the Collin County Medical Examiner, law enforcement sources told FOX4 the remains were from Morris.

+A press conference is scheduled by Plano Police to discuss the case, according to FOX4.

+The remains were discovered in an area where authorities had previously searched for the 23-year-old Morris, who was reported missing on Aug.
+30, 2014, after being seen leaving a shopping center with acquaintance Enrique Arochi.

 “You could just see really up on the hillside over there up in a little opening, there was a skull laying there,” Andy Mitchell told FOX4.